goji/csrf/README.md

 goji.Use(csrf.Protect([]byte("32-byte-long-auth-key")))
 ```

 ... and then collect the token with `csrf.Token(c, r)` before passing it to the
-template, JSON body or HTTP header (you pick!). goji/csrf inspects the form body
+template, JSON body or HTTP header (you pick!). goji/csrf inspects HTTP headers
-(first) and HTTP headers (second) on subsequent POST/PUT/PATCH/DELETE/etc. requests
+(first) and form bodies (second) on subsequent POST/PUT/PATCH/DELETE/etc.
-for the token.
+requests for the token.

 ### HTML Forms